EarthIsHeaven/Payment-Application/README.md

 Update Username and Password:
 Customize your account details by updating your username and password.

-This repository showcases the implementation of a robust full-stack payment application, providing a hands-on example of modern web development practices.
+This repository showcases the implementation of a robust full-stack payment application, providing a hands-on example of modern web development practices